sheldonkwoodward/CLIpper/README.rst

 Installation
 ------------
-Before installing your CLI, change ``PACKAGE_NAME`` to the name of your package in the following locations:
+Before installing your CLI, change ``PACKAGE_NAME`` to the name of your package in the following files and locations:

 - ``./README.rst``
 - ``./setup.py``